 There; we must come away now, for the tide is over our ankles: but touch, before you go, one of those little red mouths which peep out of the stone.
 A tiny jet of water shoots up almost into your face.
-The bivalve\ who has burrowed into the limestone knot (the softest part of the stone to his jaws, though the hardest to your chisel) is scandalized at having the soft mouths of his siphons so rudely touched, and taking your finger for some bothering Annelid, who wants to nibble him, is defending himself; shooting you, as naturalists do humming-birds, with water.
-Let him rest in peace; it will cost you ten minutes' hard work, and much dirt, to extract him: but if you are fond of shells, secure one or two of those beautiful pink and straw-coloured scallops,\ who have gradually incorporated the layers of their lower valve with the roughnesses of the stone, destroying thereby the beautiful form which belongs to their race, but not their delicate colour.
+The bivalve who has burrowed into the limestone knot (the softest part of the stone to his jaws, though the hardest to your chisel) is scandalized at having the soft mouths of his siphons so rudely touched, and taking your finger for some bothering Annelid, who wants to nibble him, is defending himself; shooting you, as naturalists do humming-birds, with water.
+Let him rest in peace; it will cost you ten minutes' hard work, and much dirt, to extract him; but if you are fond of shells, secure one or two of those beautiful pink and strawcoloured scallops, who have gradually incorporated the layers of their lower valve with the roughnesses of the stone, destroying thereby the beautiful form which belongs to their race, but not their delicate colour.
 There are a few more bivalves too, adhering to the stone, and those rare ones, and two or three delicate Mangeliæ and Nasæ are trailing their graceful spires up and down in search of food.
-That little bright red and yellow pea, too, touch it-the brilliant coloured cloak is withdrawn, and, instead, you have a beautifully ribbed pink cowry,† our only European representative of that grand tropical family.
-Cast one wondering glance, too, at the forest of zoophytes and corals, Lepraliæ and Flustræ, and those quaint blue stars, set in brown jelly, which are no zoophytes, but respectable molluscs, each with his well-formed mouth and intestines, ‡ but combined in a peculiar form of Communism, of which all one can say is, that one hopes they like it; and that, at all events, they agree better than the heroes and heroines of Mr. Hawthorne's Blithedale Romance.
+That little bright red and yellow pea, too, touch it-the brilliant coloured cloak is withdrawn, and, instead, you have a beautifully ribbed pink cowry, † our only European representative of that grand tropical family.
+Cast one wondering glance, too, at the forest of zoophytes and corals, Lepraliæ and Flustræ, and those quaint blue stars, set in brown jelly, which are no zoophytes, but respectable molluses, each with his well-formed mouth and intestines, ‡ but combined in a peculiar form of Communism, of which all one can say is, that one hopes they like it; and that, at all events, they agree better than the heroes and heroines of Mr. Hawthorne's Blithedale Romance.

-\ Saxicava rugosa.
+^{} Saxicava rugosa.

-\ Pecten pusio. + Cypræa Europæa. ‡ Botrylli.
+^{} Pecten pusio. † Cypræa Europæa. ‡ Botrylli.

-Now away, and as a specimen of the fertility of the water-world, look at this rough list of species,\ the greater part of which are on this very stone, and all of which you might obtain in an hour, would the rude tide wait for zoologists; and remember, that the number of individuals of each species of polype must be counted by tens of thousands, and also, that, by searching the forest of sea-weeds which covers the upper
+Now away, and as a specimen of the fertility of the water-world, look at this rough list of species, the greater part of which are on this very stone, and all of which you might obtain in an hour, would the rude tide wait for zoologists: and remember that the number of individuals of each species of polype

-\ Molluscs.
+Molluscs.

-Doris tuberculata. --Bilineata.
-Eolis papillosa, Pleurobranchus plumula.
+Doris tuberculata. - Bilineata.
+Eolis papillosa.
+Pleurobranchus plumula.
 Neritina.
 Cypræa.
 Trochus,-2 species.
 Mangelia.
 Triton.
 Trophon.
 Nasa,-2 species.
 Cerithium.
 Sigaretus.
 Fissurella.
 Arca lactea.
 Pecten pusio.
 Tapes pullastra.
 Kellia suborbicularis.
-Sphænia Binghami.
+Cucumaria Sphænia Binghami.
 Saxicava rugosa.
 Gastrochœna pholadia.

 Pholas parva.

-Anomiæ, -2 or 3 spe-Cynthia, -2 species.
-Botryllus. do.
+Anomiæ, -2 or 3 spe- Sertularia fallax. cies.
+Cynthia, -2 species.
+Botryllus, do.
 Sydinum?

 Annelids.

-Phyllodoce, and other Nereid worms.
+Nereid worms.
 Polynoe squamata.

 Crustacea.

 4 or 5 species.

 Echinoderms.

-Echinius miliaris.
+Echinus miliaris.
 Asterias gibbosa.
 Ophiocoma neglecta.
-Cucumaria Hyndmanni - communis.
+Hyndmanni. - communis.

 Polypes.
-Sertularia pumila.

-Crussacea.

-r 5 species.

-Echinoderms.

-hinius miliaris.

-terias gibbosa.

-hiocoma neglecta.

-cumaria Hyndnanni.

-- communis.

-Polypes.

-tularia pumila.

-- rugosa.
+Sertularia pumila. - rugosa.

-- crassicornis.

-Tubulipora patina.

-- hispida.

-- serpens.
+- filicula.
+Plumularia falcata. - setacea.
+Laomedea geniculata.
+Campanularia volubi-Phyllodoce, and other Actinia mesembryanthemum. -- clavata. - anguicoma. crassicornis.
+Tubulipora patina. -hispida. - serpens.
 Crisia eburnea.
 Cellepora pumicosa.

-Lepraliæ,-many species.
+Lepraliæ,-many spe cies.
 Membranipora pilosa.
 Cellularia ciliata.

-- scruposa.

-- reptans.

-Flustra membranacea, &c.